panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ```
 `function isEven(num) {...}` is a function declaration that defines `isEven` function, which determines if a number is even.

-The function declaration **creates a variable** in the current scope with the identifier equal to function name.
+The function declaration **creates a variable** in the current scope with the identifier equal to the function name.
 This variable holds the function object.

 The function variable is **hoisted** up to the top of the current scope, which means that the function can be invoked before the declaration (see [this chapter](/javascript-hoisting-in-details/#5-function-declarations) for more details).

-The created function is **named**, which means that `name` property of the function object holds its name.
+The created function is **named**, which means that the `name` property of the function object holds its name.
 It is useful when viewing the call stack: in debugging or error messages reading.

 Let's see these properties in an example: